 What we're doing

 Relying on color alone to convey information is a common accessibility pitfall.
-We need to ensure that our chart is readable for users with color vision deficiencies.
+We need to ensure our chart is readable for users with color vision deficiencies.
 This means checking the contrast between colors and providing alternative ways to differentiate data.

 Implementation